 Special Education

 The NC State University Masters of Arts in Teaching (MAT) in Special Education prepares candidates to teach in K-12 schools in the U.S. Graduates earn both an initial North Carolina teaching license in Special Education: General Curriculum and a master’s degree.
-In the MAT curriculum, teachers grow in knowledge and impact while learning how to integrate practice with theory in today’s culturally diverse and technology-enhanced classrooms.
+In the MAT curriculum, teachers grow in knowledge and impact while learning how to integrate practice with theory in today’s culturally rich and technology-enhanced classrooms.

 Read more about Professional Licensure